AdobeDocs/experience-manager-65.fr-FR/help/assets/touch-ui-using-dtm-for-asset-insights.md

              "",  /** eVar to put Asset ID for Asset Click Events in, e.g. 'eVar3' */
              "",  /** event to include in tracking-calls for Asset Impression Events, e.g. 'event8' */
              "",  /** event to include in tracking-calls for Asset Click Events, e.g. 'event7' */
-             sObj  /** [OPTIONAL] if the webpage already has an AppMeasurement object, please include the object here.
+             sObj  /** [OPTIONAL] if the webpage already has an AppMeasurement object, include the object here.
 If unspecified, Pagetracker Core shall create its own AppMeasurement object */
              );
        sObj.usePlugins = true;
        sObj.doPlugins = assetAnalytics.core.updateContextData;